mpilab-uw/mpilab/content/home/industrial.md

 weight = 66  # Order that this section will appear.

 title = "Industrial Research"
-subtitle = "How we can help?"
+subtitle = "How we can help"

 # Showcase personal skills or business features.
 #